2022-3

 Thousands of perfectly formed spear tips have been recovered from the area as well as small ornaments and beads.

-the tree posts would have been at deep as 9 feet
+one of the many circle sites the tree posts would have been at deep as 9 feet indicating they were probably very tall above ground |

 I’ve traveled throughout the U.S. over many years and have seen numerous Indian Mounds mostly east of the Mississippi River.
 From south Florida on up through the Mid-West.
 The extent of the Native Indian population across the United States was so large, it is almost impossible to imagine.